AherRahul/portfolio-v1/README.md

 1. You need to install Node.js, as well as enable corepack to install pnpm.
 1. Clone this repo via `git clone`
-1. Run `pnpm i` to install the dependencies
+1. Run `npm i` to install the dependencies
-1. Run `pnpm dev` to start the local Nuxt dev server
+1. Run `npm run dev` to start the local Nuxt dev server

 ## Security